adriengelle/ws_adriengelle/content/project/mauritius-kestrel/index.md

 ## Facts

 * Is a bird of prey endemic to the island of Mauritius in the Indian Ocean.
-* Small in Size: relatively small birds, measuring about 25 to 30 centimeters in length
+* Small in Size: relatively small birds, measuring about 25 to 30 centimeters in length.
 * Varied Diet: primarily consists of small birds, lizards, insects, and occasionally small mammals.
 * Habitat: forests, scrublands, and agricultural areas.
 * Conservation Status: no longer critically endangered, it remains classified as "Endangered" on the [IUCN Red List](https://www.iucnredlist.org/species/22696373/226885309) due to ongoing threats such as habitat degradation and competition with introduced species.